Understanding Genetics

 What are genes and why are they important?

-Deoxyribonucleic acid (DNA) is made up of a combination of A, T, G, C basepairs, which code for the various genes in our body.
+Deoxyribonucleic acid (DNA) is made up of a combination of A, T, G, C base pairs, which code for the various genes in our body.
 There are over 20,000 genes in the human body which serve as the blueprint for bodily functions and processes.
-Changes or mutations in the DNA may alter the protein product, which can lead to disease.
-The most common gene mutation involves a change or “misspelling” of the DNA code.
-Other mutations include the loss (deletion) or gain (duplication or insertion) of a single or multiple base(s).
+Changes (pathogenic variants previously known as mutations) in the DNA may alter the protein product, which can lead to disease.
+The most common gene variant involves a change or “misspelling” of the DNA code.
+Other variants include the loss (deletion) or gain (duplication or insertion) of a single or multiple base(s).
 The altered protein product may still retain some normal function, but at a reduced capacity.
-In other cases, the protein may be totally disabled by the mutation or gain an entirely new, but damaging, function.
+In other cases, the protein may be totally disabled by the variant or gain an entirely new, but damaging, function.

 Inheritance Patterns